zuozhenggh/learning-library/data-management-library/autonomous-database/shared/adb-15-minutes/analyzing-movie-sales-data/analyzing-movie-sales-data.md

 We accomplished alot in just 15 minutes!

 * Deployed an Autonomous Database instance that is optimized for data warehousing workloads
-* Used Autonomous Database tools to load data lake sources
+* Used Autonomous Database tools to load object storage sources
 * Use advanced SQL to uncover issues and possibilities